resources / blog /

 Cell phone insurance is a whole different thing.
 It steps in for the bigger messes, the “someone stole it,” “I lost it,” or “it’s completely destroyed, what now?” moments.

-Let’s a quick look to be clearer:
+Let’s take a quick look to be clearer:

 | Type of Warranty | What It Covers | What It Doesn’t Cover | Typical Duration | Who Offers It | Typical Cost | |---|---|---|---|---|---| | Manufacturer Warranty | Internal defects, mechanical failures, electrical failures under normal use | Accidental damage, drops, spills, theft, loss | 1 year (sometimes 2), limited coverage. | Phone manufacturers (Apple, Samsung, Google, etc.) | Minimal extra cost beyond phone price (included) | | Extended Warranty | Everything in manufacturer warranty + extra years of mechanical/electrical coverage | Theft, loss, severe accidental destruction, cosmetic issues | 1- 3 extra years on top of manufacturer warranty | Retailers, carriers, third-party providers | $150-$250 for 2-3 years | | Accidental Damage Protection | Drops, cracks, liquid damage, physical damage that affects function | Theft, loss, missing devices | Usually 1- 3 years | Manufacturers, third-party warranty partners like SureBright | $100-$200/year | | Shipping Protection | Transit damage, Dead on arrival, porch piracy | Long-term defects, normal wear and tear | Per order (one shipment) | Retailers, third-party providers like SureBright Shipping Protection | $5-$20 per order, small flat fee | | Mobile Insurance | Theft, loss, missing devices, total destruction, unrecoverable damage + accidental damage | Cosmetic damage, issues caused by misuse not covered by plan | Monthly or annual plans | Insurance companies, third-party mobile protection services | $8-$20/month ($96-$240/year) |

-What exactly does the manufacturer's warranty cover?
+What exactly does the standard warranty cover?

 What’s actually covered